Zidane not worried by UEFA threat to kick Madrid out of CL - WHIZ News

 One of them is the Champions League where Madrid hosts Chelsea in the first leg of the semifinals on Tuesday.

-Among possible punishments for the 12 clubs that initially backed the Super League, UEFA President Aleksander Ceferin had threatened to kick out semifinalists Madrid, Chelsea and Manchester City.
+Among possible punishments for clubs like Madrid which are yet to reject the Super League plan, UEFA President Aleksander Ceferin has warned of a potential future ban from UEFA’s European competitions.

-Chelsea and City are among 10 clubs that have since backed out of the controversial project, but Madrid president Florentino Pérez insists the Super League is on “standby” despite the fact that only Barcelona is still on board.
+Eight of the 12 Super League clubs have since officially backed out of the controversial project, but Madrid president Florentino Pérez insists the Super League is on “standby” despite the lack of wider support.

-Zidane, however, said Friday he is not worried that his team, which is also in contention for the Spanish league title, will be denied the chance to add to its record 13 European Cups this campaign.
+Madrid is in contention for the Spanish league title and still able to add to its 13 European Cups this campaign, at least.

+And for Zidane, talk of Champions League bans is being dismissed as an “absurd subject.”

-“(It is) illogical.
-We are going to play in the Champions League.
-We have the right to and we are going to play,” the French coach insisted.
-“It is an absurd subject.
-I am not going to get into it.
-I can only say that we are going to prepare to play the Champions League semifinals.”
+“I can only say that we are going to prepare to play the Champions League semifinals,” he said.

 Before hosting Chelsea, Madrid has a match in the tight Spanish title race.